 Darkwing and Launchpad drove by Greenfield Plaza later that day, checking it over.
 It looked like any other strip-mall: small, close-knit shops, mostly chain-types like the Hamburger Hippo on the corner, a huge parking lot, and lots of cars and people.
 It was a fine day out, and, since it was Friday afternoon, the crowd was mainly composed of teenagers.
 It looked like any other strip-mall, and Launchpad said so.

 "Well, it is, Launchpad.
 Except for the particular pestilence plaguing this poor plaza.
 The Strip-Mall Mall-Stripper.
 I know him, L.P."

 "You do?
 Who is he?"

 Darkwing sighed.
 "No, 'Pad.
 I mean that I know him.
 As in know his type.
 Know how he thinks.
 This his own little kingdom, his own little paradise.
 Doubtless he roams it in the day with impunity, another faceless member of the crowd.
-He could be here right now--that guy over there leaning against the wall, talking to his girlfriend.
-That man on the bench reading the newspaper...Oh, wait, never mind, that's a she.
-But you know what I'm saying.
+He could be here right now-that man over there leaning against the wall, talking to his girlfriend.
+That guy on the bench reading the newspaper.
 He's the unknown, the face we see every day and forget.
 But at night he comes alive.
 He slips silently through the lot, unseen by the few still patronizing the shops still open, and enters an empty one at will.
 Wielding the tools of his trade with uncanny ease, he enters and takes what he wants...and is gone without a sound.
 The cops are baffled, the neighboring shop-keepers terrified...and he is still at large.
 In the darkness.
 Waiting to strike again."

 Launchpad had the thought that maybe Darkwing was even more desperate for something to do then he had thought, but he didn't say this.
 Instead: "So how do we get him?"